Engine Coolant Temperature Sensor: Step By Step Replacement

 Hopefully, the above list makes you realize, the importance of this basic sensor.

 Now that you know its importance, we hope you have confirmed that, it is or is not working properly.
 If you need to do any testing please read our blog.
-Engine Coolant Temperature Sensor, Function, Failure And Testing.
+Engine Coolant Temperature (ECT) Sensor: Failure Signs: Testing.
 If your test was good, at least now you know what to look for in the future.
-A failed test confirms engine coolant temperature sensor replacement, is the next step.
+But, a failed test confirms engine coolant temperature sensor replacement, is the next step.

 Engine coolant temperature sensor replacement, is easier than you think.